 For example, Ex parte Young was unavailable in Green v.
 Mansour, 474 U.S. 64 (1985), where, after "Respondent ... brought state policy into compliance," the plaintiffs sought "a declaratory judgment that state officials violated federal law in the past when there is no ongoing violation of federal law."
 Mansour, 474 U.S. at 66-67.
 Similarly, as Justice Scalia explained in Morales, prospective injuries cannot be hypothetical and instead must involve "state officers 'who threaten and are about to commence proceedings."
 Morales, 504 U.S. at 382-83 (quoting Ex parte Young, 209 U.S. at 156) (emphasis in Morales).
-While many of Challengers' fears are unfounded to the point of frivolity, given HB87's exemptions, none of Challengers' fears rise beyond hypothetical, given HB87's enforcement discretion.

 II.
-CHALLENGERS CANNOT PREVAIL ON THE MERITS
+PLAINTIFFS CANNOT PREVAIL ON THE MERITS

-After establishing the relevant rules of statutory construction, amicus Eagle Forum demonstrates that Challengers cannot prevail on their preemption claims under any theory of federal preemption.
+After establishing the relevant rules of statutory construction, amicus Eagle Forum demonstrates that Plaintiffs cannot prevail on their preemption claims under any theory of federal preemption.

-A. The Rules of Statutory Construction Favor Georgia
+A. The Rules of Statutory Construction Favor Alabama

-Assuming arguendo that federal courts have jurisdiction over Challengers' claims and that Challengers have a cause of action against this Court consider two Georgia, must canons of statutory interpretation before it decides the merits.
-First, the Court must address the presumption against preemption for fields traditionally occupied by the states, requiring a "clear and manifest" congressional intent for preemption.
+Assuming arguendo that federal courts have jurisdiction over Plaintiffs' claims and that Plaintiffs have a cause of action against

+Alabama, this Court must consider two canons of statutory interpretation before it decides the merits.
+First, the Court must address the presumption against preemption for fields traditionally occupied by the states, which requires a "clear and manifest" congressional intent for preemption.
 Second, this Court must consider the Salerno requirement that pre-enforcement facial challenges negate the statute's application in all circumstances.
-Both canons favor Georgia and therefore support reversal.
+Both canons favor Alabama and therefore support reversal of the preliminary injunction.